Join the Program

 If you feel called to this work, we warmly welcome you to join us for this year-long immersion into Laying the Foundation for Internal Alchemy.

-Clicking the button above will take you to the monthly payment checkout.
+Clicking this button will take you to the monthly payment checkout.
 If you prefer to pay in full, you’ll find a link to that option on that page.